xl617/extrusion-rl-sandbox/README.md

 # Sandbox Scripts for "An Efficient and Uncertainty-Aware RL Framework for Quality Assurance in Extrusion AM"

-This repository contains the implementation of a Deep Q-Network (DQN) based controller for temperature and flow rate optimization in extrusion additive manufacturing, as described in our paper.
+This repository contains the implementation of a Deep Q-Network (DQN) based controller for temperature and flow rate optimization in extrusion additive manufacturing.

 ## Quick Start